Colorado crime family: Eugene Smaldone

 Eugene was recognized as Northern Colorado's leading crime figure and described as the patriarch of the Denver Crime Family.
 Although suspected of taking part in several killings, Eugene was never indicted for murder.
 Eugene's arrest record showed entries for auto theft, bootlegging, and income tax evasion.
 A local law official described Eugene as, "...the schoolteacher type.
 He wore glasses.
 Very polite.
 Very civil."
 His final prison sentence was in 1983.
 The charges were for operating a loan shark business out of Gaetano's.
 Eugene along with Clarence, and a nephew, Paul Clyde "Fat Paulie" Villano, pleaded guilty to the charges which also included illegal gun possession.
 Eugene Smaldone died in March 1992 of a heart attack at the age of 81.
 After Eugene's funeral, a relative wrote to the Denver newspapers complaining of the pain the media had caused the family and pleaded to be left alone.

+Beginning in 1973 or earlier, the Colorado family partnered with the St. Louis crime family in skimming profits from the Riviera hotel and casino in Las Vegas.
+Anthony Giordano, the boss of the St. Louis family, held ultimate control over the Colorado family.

 Clarence "Chauncey" Smaldone

-Clarence Smaldone (1916-November 2006) was considered the underboss of a two-member mob family.
+Clarence Smaldone was considered the underboss of a two-member mob family.
+On August 10, 1971, he was acquitted of federal loansharking charges.
 Clarence served eight years in a Fort Worth prison hospital for the 1983 loan sharking conviction.
 He was released in 1991.

+By 1990, the Colorado family consisted of a single "made" member, according to the FBI.

+Clarence Smaldone died of natural causes on October 16, 2006, at the age of 82.

 Current status

-Eugene Smaldone's grandson, also named Eugene Smaldone, is the last surviving member of the Smaldone crime family.
-Although not substantiated by officials, rumors as of recent as 2016 have suggested the existence of the Smaldone Family in various mountain towns in Colorado.